port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/api.md

 We will focus on three specific use cases:

-- **Get** catalog entities - available by making HTTP GET requests to `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities/{entity_identifier}`, receives the identifier of an existing entity and retrieves it for use in your CI;
+- **Get** catalog entities - available by making HTTP GET requests to `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities/{entity_identifier}`, receives the identifier of an existing entity and retrieves it for use in your CI.
-- **Create/Update** catalog entities - available by making HTTP POST requests to `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities/`, receives the identifier and other properties of a new entity or an entity that needs to be updated;
+- **Create/Update** catalog entities - available by making HTTP POST requests to `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities/`, receives the identifier and other properties of a new entity or an entity that needs to be updated.
 - **Delete** catalog entities - available by making HTTP DELETE requests to `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities/{entity_identifier}`, receives the identifier of an existing entity and deletes it.

 <Tabs groupId="usage" queryString="operation" defaultValue="get" values={[